 \section{Experimental Evaluation}

-In this section, we evaluate the \name across both the real-world KramaBench environment and the synthetically scaled BIRD dataset.
-We organize our evaluation around five core Research Questions (RQ) to assess the system's end-to-end accuracy, its impact on downstream analytic tasks, its robustness against structural data messiness common in enterprise environments, the effectiveness of combining attached and on-the-fly metadata, and the optimal metadata descriptions for semantic search.
+We evaluate \name across the real-world KramaBench environment and the synthetically scaled BIRD data lake.
+We structure our evaluation around five Research Questions (RQs) addressing end-to-end selection accuracy, downstream analytical impact, robustness against structural noise, the ablation of attached and on-the-fly metadata, and metadata representations for semantic search.